Kidney Meridian Stretches, Stretching the Inner Thighs and Front of the Torso

 If the back of your legs are really tight, sit on a block or some books.
 You can also try bending the straight leg knee.

 Use your arms to help support the weight of your ribcage.
-Lower your ribcage slowly, and as you inner thighs relax.
+Lower your ribcage slowly.

 Half Split

-For the "half split" meridan stretch, bend one knee and place it on the floor.
+For the "half split" meridian stretch, bend one knee and place it on the floor.
 You might want to place a towel beneath it to make your knee more comfortable.

 Straighten your other knee and reach that leg out to the side.
 Position the heel of your straight leg on the same horizontal line as your bent leg knee.
 Position your pelvis so that it is in line with your straight leg and bend knee.